home-assistant/home-assistant.io/source/hassio/installation.markdown

 3. Optional - set up the WiFi or static IP.
 There are two possible places for that:
    - on a blank USB stick with a FAT32 partition having partition label `CONFIG`, while in its root directory, create the `network/my-network` file, or
-   - on the Hassio SD card's first, bootable partition (labeled `hassio-boot`, might not be auto mounted in Linux) create the `CONFIG/network/my-network` file.
+   - on the Hass.io SD card's first, bootable partition (labeled `hassio-boot`, might not be auto mounted in Linux) create the `CONFIG/network/my-network` file.

    For the content of this file, follow the [HassOS howto][hassos-network].